 Blashfield's short films

-include the recently completed BASEMENT SUITE, the stop
+include the recently completed BASEMENT SUITE, SUBSTATION 7, the stop

 motion animated film, BUNNYHEADS, SUSPICIOUS